Toefinder/Shapley-Algorithms-Federated-Learning-/README.md

 ## Options
 The default values for various paramters parsed to the experiment are given in options.py.
-Details are given some of those parameters:
+Details are given for some of those parameters:
 --dataset: Default: 'mnist'.
 Options: 'OurMNIST'
 --model: Default: 'mlp'.
 --gpu: Default: None (runs on CPU).
 Can also be set to the specific gpu id.